-White rice is incredibly cheap and, as long as you keep pests away from it, should last a very long time.
-Make sure that you only store white rice as brown rice contains a good amount of oils in the grain and goes rancid after only a few months.
+White rice is incredibly cheap and, as long as you keep pests away from it, it’s a great survival food which should last a very long time.
+Make sure you only store white rice as brown rice contains a good amount of oils in the grain and goes rancid after only a few months.

-Corn starch is a great thickening agent, but making a good gravy or thick roux aren’t the only things corn starch is good for!
+Corn starch is a great thickening agent, but making a good gravy or thick roux aren’t the only things cornstarch is good for!
 It also has many other ingenious uses, such as soothing sunburns and diaper rash, and even post-SHTF pest control!

 Brown, white, and even powdered sugar all last indefinitely.
 While sugar does harden over time, all you need to do is knead it to break up the chunks.

 Benefits of Sugar

 People are addicted to sugar, and if you have enough of it when no one else does, you can get anything you want.
 This makes it an ideal survival food.

-7. Vanilla Extract
+8. Vanilla Extract

 Real, pure vanilla extract is highly valuable and will last forever.
 Not only does it not expire, but pure vanilla extract, just like fine wine, actually improves with time.